How To Be Happy After Breakup (And Survive If Still In Love)

 1. Start a self-care routine.

-The death of a relationship can be devastating.
+The end of a relationship can easily push people into self-neglect.

-It can easily push you into neglecting yourself.
-After breakups, people may go on for weeks without bathing or months without cleaning up their living space.
+Heartbroken people can go on for weeks without bathing, eating unhealthy food, or months without cleaning up their living space.

 2. Accept the breakup as an irreversible change.

-They won’t come back.
-You will never again have a relationship with them.
+They don’t want to come back, and they won’t/ You will never again have a relationship with them.

 Accepting that is a crucial step in the coping and healing process.